Northwest Territories: History

-In the meantime, the Province of Ontario was enlarged north-westward in 1882.
+In the meantime, the British Arctic Territories were transferred to Canada and added to the North-West Territories in 1880.
+The province of Ontario was enlarged north-westward in 1882.
 Quebec was also extended northwards in 1898.
-Yukon was made a separate territory that year, due to the Klondike Gold Rush, to free the North-West Territories government in Regina from the burden of addressing the problems caused by the sudden boom of population and economic activity, and the influx of non-Canadians.
+Yukon was also made a separate territory that year and eventually gained additional territorial powers with the 2003 Yukon Act.
 One year after the provinces of Alberta and Saskatchewan were created in 1905, the Parliament of Canada renamed the "North-West Territories" as the Northwest Territories, dropping all hyphenated forms of it.

 Manitoba, Ontario and Quebec acquired the last addition to their modern landmass from the Northwest Territories in 1912.
 This left only the districts of Mackenzie, Franklin (which absorbed the remnants of Ungava in 1920) and Keewatin within what was then given the name Northwest Territories.
 In 1925, the boundaries of the Northwest Territories were extended all the way to the North Pole on the sector principle, vastly expanding its territory onto the northern ice cap.
 Between 1925 and 1999, the Northwest Territories covered a land area of 3439296 km2—larger than one-third of Canada in terms of area.

 On April 1, 1999, a separate Nunavut territory was formed from the eastern Northwest Territories to represent the Inuit.